A vasectomy is considered a permanent method

 Before a vasectomy reversal is

-performed, your doctor will want to confirm that you were fertile before your
+done, your doctor will want to confirm that you were fertile before your

 You can have tests to see whether you have sperm